-

 In Asia, Japan is the country where most of the species and cultivars of H. macrophylla and H. Serrata originated.
 There are also numerous species from China and Tibet.

-Hydrangea are woody shrubs, whose skin flakes off with age.
+The species H. arborescens, H. quercifolia and H. radiata originated in North America.
+The only hydrangea native to Mexico is H. Semannii.Hydrangea are woody shrubs, whose skin flakes off with age.
 The majority are upright, among them the biggest can reach a height of a dozen metres, the smallest not even a meter.

 The leaves, generally deciduous (with the exception of H. Semannii) are always opposite.
 In actual fact, the flowers are inflorescences formed by fertile flowers in the center and sterile flowers along the outer edge.
 The first are small, the second bigger and more striking, thanks to the more developed colored sepals.
 The inflorescences may be flat or panniculus spherical in shape.
 In nature, the majority of species have flat inflorescences, with a majority of fertile flowers.
-However, horticultural varieties typically have a globular shape with a majority of sterile flowers.
+However, horticultural varieties typically have a globular shape with a majority of sterile flowers.Hydrangea colours range from blue to red, including all intermediate shades, from lightest to darkest, but there is neither yellow, nor orange.
+White is the result of the absence of pigments and, when there is a slight presence of chlorophyll, it can become ivory or greenish.

 Color varies depending on the acidity of the soil: in a very acidic soil the flowers will be blue, in a less acid, a shade of purple or mauve.
 In fact, it is the acidity of the soil that is tack pigments toward blue, but the aluminum that can be assimilated by the roots only in the presence of soil acidity.
 In nearly neutral soils, the colors will be pink or red.

-ANNA PEYRON NURSERY
+ANNA PEYRON NURSERYTopInformation and initiatives

 The Park is open every day from April to October: 10am – 12am / 3pm – 6pm